What’s a mommy blog without a list of newborn must-haves?

 - Huggies Diapers.
 That’s right, we’re a Huggies family.
 Some parents say the cheaper the better since you’ll be buying them for a very long 24 months AT LEAST.
 Other parents, like me, know that diaper blowouts in the middle of the shopping mall can ruin a really great day.
 Go for the Huggies and buy in bulk to save a few dollars.
 The stretchy band across the back will reduce your diaper blowouts by at least a few!

 - Carter’s Onesies & Blankets.
 I am a HUGE Carter’s fan.
 Don’t get me wrong, my babies wear almost anything they’re given, but Carter’s reigns in quality.
 The onesies are super soft and stretchy, they hold up wonderfully in the washing machine, and they let go of stains pretty easily.
 The swaddle blankets are amazing, something I learned after trying to swaddle my first-born in those stiff receiving blankets.
-The stretchy cotton makes it easy to pull a tight swaddle, and, just like the onesies, they are very durable.
+The stretchy cotton makes it easy to pull a tight swaddle, and, just like the onesies, they are exceptionally durable.

 - Dr. Brown’s Bottles.
 As I mentioned, I haven’t been blessed with the ability to breastfeed, but that’s another discussion for another day.
 The nipple Dr. Brown’s makes is very narrow and just right for a tiny newborn mouth.
 The anti-colic system worked well for both of my babies, and as a bonus, they now make them in both pink and blue.

 - Vera Bradley Stroll Around Baby Bag.
 I’m not the most stylish mom, I tend to just roll with it on a daily basis, but I used this diaper bag for both of my babies because it is simply perfect.
-The material is insanely durable, as it lasted me many years, and spot cleans very easily.
+The material is insanely durable, as it lasted me many years, and it spot cleans very easily.
 The inside is lined with a vinyl material which is perfect for when the formula and diaper cream spill everywhere (because they will).
 It includes a matching changing pad, and it features four exterior pockets and five interior pockets.
 Hello organization!

 - Fisher-Price Newborn Rock n’ Play Sleeper.
 Four months later and my baby girl is still sleeping in this amazing little sling.
-My first-born slept in a Pack ‘n Play for the first couple of weeks and that was terrible.
+My first-born slept in a Pack ‘n Play for the first couple of weeks and that was kind of terrible.
 He woke up all night long and he never even looked comfortable.
 This sleeper keeps my girl cozy and comfortable all night long.

 - Angelcare Baby Bath Support.
-This item is by far my favorite bath seat I’ve used.
-Not only is it super comfortable for the baby, but the seat itself has small holes across the entire surface to allow water to wash over the baby’s back while laying down.
+This item is by far my favorite newborn bath seat I’ve used.
+Not only is it super comfortable for the baby, but the seat itself has small holes across the entire surface to allow water to wash over the baby’s back even while laying down.

 - Frame stroller.
 Another item I didn’t have with my first-born, and boy was I missing out.
 Mommas know that newborns can’t go directly into strollers, rather, you connect the car seat to a full size stroller.
 Cue extra unnecessary pounds to lift, less trunk space, and more time spent unloading and prepping.
 Frame strollers are super lightweight, making it much easier for a post-delivery body to lift and use.
 I have the Baby Trend Snap-N-Go Car Seat Carrier.
 Amazing.
 With a cup holder, storage basket, and safety straps, it offers everything a full-size stroller has.
 This frame stroller made quick errands such a breeze and my post-cesarean belly was able to lift it just days after delivery.

-So there you have it, my top ten newborn baby items.
+So there you have it, my top eleven newborn baby items.
 No two babies are the same, therefore some mommas might prefer other items for various reasons.
 And of course, there are tons and tons of products I haven’t had the chance to try out either.
 Take all the suggestions you can, do your research, read the reviews, and find what’s right for you!
 And for you veteran mommas, we can all agree it’s only normal for your first-born to be your very best trial run!

 Heads up!
 As my Ava girl continues to grow so will my list of infant must-haves, stay tuned for more suggestions.